dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 # Heart Rate Sentinel Server
-This assignment will have you build a simple centralized heart rate sentinel server.
+This assignment will have your team build a simple centralized heart rate sentinel server.
 This server will be built to receive GET and POST requests from mock patient heart rate monitors that contain patient heart rate information over time.
 If a patient exhibits a tachycardic heart rate, the physician should receive an email warning them of the situation.
 So if a new heart rate is received for a patient that is tachycardic, the email should be